-This is an excerpt from Sport Club Management by Matthew Robinson.
+This is an excerpt from Sport Club Management.

 Marketing can be defined as activities that meet the wants and needs of consumers (Mullin, Hardy, & Sutton, 2007).
 Because the wants and needs of sport club consumers vary, there is no magic bullet or a cookie-cutter model for developing a sport club's marketing efforts.
 The club must understand its customers' wants and needs and then offer the right product at the right price and in the right place, and promote that product and use public relations in the right way.
 To achieve this goal, the sport club must develop a strategic marketing management plan.
 This plan helps the club determine how to position itself in the marketplace.

 Positioning is how consumers view the product—in this case, the club (Mullin, Hardy, & Sutton, 2007).
 Is the club viewed as an expensive, highly competitive club that produces high-level players, or as an inexpensive club that focuses on participation and fun over competition and player development?
 Perhaps consumers view it as a multisport club that achieves both of those objectives.
 With its vision of a position in mind, the club can then develop goals and objectives to achieve that position in the marketplace.
 These goals can be related to the number of customers in the club; the number of college scholarships awarded to players; or the number of regional, state, or national championships won.
 Once the club has created these goals, it can develop a plan that incorporates the five Ps of sport marketing (see figure 6.1) to achieve them (Mullin, Hardy, & Sutton, 2007).

 Next, the marketing plan needs to be incorporated into the larger strategic vision of the club.
 In fact, the marketing piece is central to the achievement of the larger strategic plan.
 The marketing plan drives the revenue streams, which ultimately funds all of the club's initiatives, services, and long-term plans.